Graham Rowntree: Coaching

 Rowntree retired from rugby in 2007 after 17 years playing the game, and he joined the Tigers coaching team where he made a rapid rise up the coaching ranks, becoming the forwards/scrum coach for the English national team ahead of the 2008 Six Nations Championship.
 He toured South Africa with the British & Irish Lions in 2009, acting as scrum coach, before being named forwards coach for the winning test series against Australia in 2013 and scrum coach for the drawn series with New Zealand in 2017.

 Following the resignation of head coach Stuart Lancaster on 11 November 2015, newly appointed head coach Eddie Jones sacked the whole coaching team, with Rowntree leaving his post with England after eight years in December 2015.
 At the end of the 2015–16 English Premiership season, it was announced that Harlequins had appointed Rowntree as their new forwards coach.
 Rowntree joined the Georgian national team in 2018, but left after the 2019 Rugby World Cup to join Irish province Munster as their new forwards coach.

 Rowntree signed a two-year contract extension with Munster in January 2022, and, in April 2022, the province confirmed that Rowntree would replace Johann van Graan as head coach from the 2022–23 season.
 Munster won silverware in Rowntree's first season as head coach, ending a twelve year trophy drought when they defeated South African side the Stormers 19–14 away from home in the final of the 2022–23 United Rugby Championship on 27 May 2023.
 Munster confirmed a two-year contract extension with Rowntree in September 2023.

 On 29 October 2024, Munster announced the departure of Rowntree by mutual agreement after four losses in six games in the 2024-25 United Rugby Championship.

+In August 2025, Rowntree was appointed head coach of the Urayasu D-Rocks in the Japan Rugby League One (JRLO), replacing Greig Laidlaw.
+In his first season in charge of the D-Rocks, the team finished second-last in the league standings, and successfully stayed in the first division for the second-straight season after winning a relegation play-off across two legs.